a-sharma06/toronto-annual-office-energy/README.md

 # Modeled Annual Energy Consumption for Office Buildings in Toronto

-Please click on the link below to vew an interactive map of the modelled data for office buildings in Toronto.
+Please click on the link below to vew an interactive map of the modeled data for office buildings in Toronto.

 https://a-sharma06.github.io/toronto-annual-office-energy/